rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-18-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 \end{equation}

-Finally we observe that this integral can be expressed as a Fourier transform:
+Finally, we observe that this integral can be expressed as a Fourier transform:

 <p class="math">
 $$